modo-github/galactic-weather-clock/README.md

 ### Dependencies

- * You need version 1.19.18 of the Micropython firmware for the Raspberry Pi Pico W (It uses the new HSV pen function from that release).
+ * You need version 1.19.18 of the Micropython firmware for the Raspberry Pi Pico W (It uses the HSV pen function from that release).
 Check <https://github.com/pimoroni/pimoroni-pico/releases> for Firmware updates

 ### Description of files